shengjie-lin/shengjie-lin.github.io/_projects/4_project.md

 [[code]](https://github.com/ripl/nerfuser) [[paper]](https://arxiv.org/abs/2305.13307)

 With another member of RIPL at TTIC, I developed `NeRFuser`, a software framework that uses an arbitrary number of pre-generated neural radiance fields (NeRFs) to represent a large-scale scene. `NeRFuser` registers individual NeRFs in a shared global coordinate system, and synthesizes better quality novel views by blending the visual information from the source NeRFs at the ray sample level.
-An initial version of this work was presented at the [Neural Fields Workshop @ ICLR 2023](https://sites.google.com/view/neural-fields/home), while the extended version is currently under review.
+An initial version of this work was presented at the [Neural Fields Workshop @ ICLR 2023](https://sites.google.com/view/neural-fields/home).

 * Given pre-generated NeRFs, `NeRFuser` registers them by
     1. rendering novel views at camera poses sampled in each NeRF's local coordinate system with heuristics;